 IdeaPad Flex 5 convertible model on those markets.
 That’s a pity, because I for one prefer this clamshell Ideapad 5 design.

 Much like last year, Lenovo did almost everything right with this 2021 IdeaPad 5 update, but still neglected that crucial feature that made me return the previous laptop: a higher-quality screen.

 However, at a higher budget, I for one would rather sacrifice the specs to some extent and get a better display.
-There are plenty of options out there, including a few with OLED 100% DCI-P3 panels at around 700-800 EUR.
+There are plenty of options out there, including a few with OLED 100% DCI-P3 panels at around 700-800 EUR, or perhaps

 All this display fiasco is such a pitty considering what a great job Lenovo did with the rest of this laptop.
 This is built and designed well, offers good inputs and IO, as well as long battery life.
 Furthermore, this is a very well-balanced Ryzen 5000 hardware implementation, able to run the platform at higher sustained powers with still proper thermals and noise levels in demanding loads, or completely silent and efficient with daily use.